How to use this calculator

 - Recommended backlash is a module-based rule of thumb (≈ 0.03–0.05 × module); real backlash is set by tooth-thickness allowance and the actual center distance and its tolerance.

-- The DXF profile is a geometric involute with a simplified root fillet — verify against your manufacturing requirements.
+- The DXF profile is a geometric involute with a simplified root fillet — verify cutter path, backlash, strength and tolerance requirements before production.